-The lease has been extended on the space currently being rented by the charity for another year.
+The lease has been extended on the space currently being rented by the Trustees for another year.
 The space is continuing to work well for the Trust at the moment.
 However, as reported previously it is expected that the long-term requirements for Trust accommodation may change (see Future Plans).

-During the financial year the Trust made the following donations:
+During the financial year the H P S Charitable Trust made the following donations: